sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

 A device is registered with the function `device_register()` (reference: https://www.kernel.org/doc/html/latest/driver-api/driver-model/binding.html#device-register) -  https://elixir.bootlin.com/linux/v6.12.6/source/drivers/base/core.c#L3726 @ drivers/base/core.c

+> When a new device is added, the bus’s list of drivers is iterated over to find one that supports it.
+In order to determine that,
+> the device ID of the device must match one of the device IDs that the driver supports.
+The format and semantics for comparing IDs
+> is bus-specific.
+Instead of trying to derive a complex state machine and matching algorithm, it is up to the bus driver to provide
+> a callback to compare a device against the IDs of a driver.
+The bus returns 1 if a match was found; 0 otherwise.
+>
+>  `int match(struct device * dev, struct device_driver * drv);`
+>
+> If a match is found, the device’s driver field is set to the driver and the driver’s probe callback is called.
+This gives the driver a chance to verify that it really does support the hardware, and that it’s in a working state.

 Registering a device implies to add the device to the device's list of the corresponding bus driver.

 ### Device declaration